 Strengthen The Weaker Muscles

-Although your chest is the main focus of the bench press, you’re also working your shoulders and triceps.
+Although your chest is the bench press’s main focus, you’re also working your shoulders and triceps.

 Focus on building strength in these areas and watch your bench press skyrocket.